To Get to Suspect, Lagos Police Abduct His Cousin From Ogun, Demand N2m Bail

 Adams said he called Omolola Opeifa, the station’s Divisional Police Officer (DPO), but she did not answer his call.

-On Wednesday, EQ called Opeifa.
+On Wednesday, FIJ called Opeifa.
 She said she had not learnt of the matter but would investigate and get back to the reporter.
-EQ also learnt that Adams had reported the misconduct to the Police Complaints Response Unit (CRU).
+FIJ also learnt that Adams had reported the misconduct to the Police Complaints Response Unit (CRU).

 READ ALSO: Lagos Police Officers Abduct Man, Demand N200,000 Ransom

-After EQ spoke with the DPO, Adams said the police began restricting the family’s access to Opeifa and were negotiating a lower fee.
+After FIJ spoke with the DPO, Adams said the police began restricting the family’s access to Opeifa and were negotiating a lower fee.
 Adams said one policeman asked, “Is bail free?”

 The Nigerian constitution criminalises arrest by proxy and monetary bail at police stations, but the trend remains popular.

-On November 7, EQ reported how the police arrested and detained Lanre Shotunde, a businessman based in Abeokuta, Ogun, as a placeholder for Olamide Abiodun Thomas, his Facebook friend whom they were after.
+On November 7, FIJ reported how the police arrested and detained Lanre Shotunde, a businessman based in Abeokuta, Ogun, as a placeholder for Olamide Abiodun Thomas, his Facebook friend whom they were after.

 The post To Get to Suspect, Lagos Police Abduct His Cousin From Ogun, Demand N2m Bail appeared first on Foundation For Investigative Journalism.